promtom/promtom/README.md

 - 🌱 I’m currently learning web and mobile develoment
 - 👯 I’m looking to collaborate on anyone
 - 🤔 I’m looking for help with my friend
-- 💬 Ask me about anyything
+- 💬 Ask me about anything
-- 📫 How to reach me: discord ==> aldi.mulia#3375
+- 📫 Discord   = aldi.mulia#3375
-- 😄 Pronouns: Indonesia
+- 😄 Pronouns  = Indonesia
-- ⚡ Fun fact: Students who are misdirected
+- ⚡ Fun fact  = Students who are misdirected